SIJIEJI/JPTS/README.md

 ## Acknowledgment

-This repository is modified from the [CRNet open source code](https://github.com/Kylin9511/CRNet).
-Thanks Zhilin for his amazing work.
+This repository is modified from the [CLNet open source code](https://github.com/SIJIEJI/CLNet) & [CRNet open source code](https://github.com/Kylin9511/CRNet).
 Thanks Chao-Kai Wen and Shi Jin group for providing the pre-processed COST2100 dataset, you can find their related work named CsiNet in [Github-Python_CsiNet](https://github.com/sydney222/Python_CsiNet)